robric/oai-on-WSL/README.md

 ```
 ## Single Cluster/Node

 This is the simplest iteration with both 5GC and RAN running in a same Node/Cluster.
 There is no need for customization of networking since this is self-contained (i.e. AMF IP automatically retrieved within the cluster).
+For conveniency, a script named "deploy-single-node.sh" executes the commands detailed below.

 - Deployment 5GC